JDsProjects/JDBot/readme.md

 (make sure to ask me how you can do that, or I can do that for you if you want.)

+My Bot also uses a subclassed Bot(if you don't program in discord.py or anyone of the forks, it's not important it just means one session bot wise to be able to do powerful functions)

 Thank You,
 JDJG